angular-ui/bootstrap/src/datepicker/docs/readme.md

 ### Popup Settings ###

 Options for datepicker can be passed as JSON using the `datepicker-options` attribute.
-Specific settings for the `datepicker-popup` are:
+Specific settings for the `datepicker-popup`, that can globally configured through the `datepickerPopupConfig`, are:

  * `datepicker-popup`
  	_(Default: 'yyyy-MM-dd')_ :
  	The format for displayed dates.

+ * `show-button-bar`
+ 	_(Default: true)_ :
+ 	Whether to display a button bar underneath the datepicker.

  * `current-text`
  	_(Default: 'Today')_ :